 A smart board is a whiteboard designing to be interactive through the use of touch detection.
 It has a built in web browser and screen sharing.
-The benefits are numerous of this type of technology includes increased engagement, the power of touch, flexibility of media, and increased learning.
+The numerous benefits to this type of technology include increased engagement, the power of touch, media flexibility, and increased learning.

 Social media is an integral part of our society.
 Businesses thrive or die by it.
 News is at the tip of your fingers.
 Colleges recognize the importance of social media and use it in a variety of ways.
 Many colleges have blogs.
 This is great for prospective students because it gives you an authentic sense of their culture.
 Their Facebook, Twitter, and Instagram should also give you a glimpse into life on campus and help you decide if you can envision yourself going to school there.
 Another interesting use of technology is how lecture halls use Twitter.
 In a lecture hall with many students, certain classes have set up their own Twitter accounts.
 Students can tweet their questions to the specific class Twitter and others can answer.
 While this runs the risk of distraction, this is an excellent use of technology to promote learning

 While this isn’t directly related to learning, it is a new way of using technology to spread news.
 Many college campuses send campus alerts that involve crime, weather, or other related incidents to their school account and phone number.
 This way students can be more aware of their surroundings and take action to protect themselves.